MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/custom-backgrounds-android.md

 # Set up and manage Teams Rooms on Android custom backgrounds

-You can create custom background images for your Teams Rooms on Android devices to represent your brand or to provide instructions to Teams Rooms users.
+You can create custom background images for your Teams Rooms on Android devices to showcase your brand or to provide instructions and support information to Teams Rooms users.
 For example, you can add your company logo and include contact information for your organization's help desk to your custom background.

-The custom background options available to you and how you configure them depend on the Teams Rooms app version installed on your device and whether the resource account logged in on your device has a Teams Rooms Pro or Teams Rooms Basic license.
+Your ability to deploy custom backgrounds depends on the version of Teams Rooms on Android app installed on your device and the license of the account logged in on the device:

-To check which version of Teams Rooms app is installed and which Teams Rooms license is applied to your device:

-- On your Teams Rooms device:
-  1. Select **More** and then **Settings**
-  1. Enter your admin password and select **Yes**
-  1. On the **Settings** screen
-      - Find the version under **App version**
-      - Find the Teams Rooms license under **Room License**
-- In Teams admin center:
-  1. Go to <https://admin.teams.microsoft.com> and sign in with your admin account
-  1. Select **Teams Rooms on Windows** and then find the device you want to see the app version and Teams Rooms license for
-  1. On the details page, look next to the device name to find the license type
-      - **Pro** - Teams Rooms Pro license
-      - **Basic** - Teams Rooms Basic license
-      - Any other license type - equivalent to Teams Rooms Basic license
-  1. Select the **Health** tab
-  1. On the **Health** tab, go to the **Software health** section and find the version under **Teams App**
+1. Your Teams Rooms on Android device must be running on version 1449/1.0.96.2024XXXX or later

-## Teams Rooms 4.17 and later with Teams Rooms Pro license
+1. The account signed in on your Teams Rooms on Android device must be assigned with a Teams Rooms Pro license

-Enhanced backgrounds lets you configure up to three custom background images and specify which image goes on the main front-of-room display, extended front-of-room display, and touch console.
+To set up and manage custom backgrounds for your Teams Rooms on Android devices, log into **Teams admin center** > go to **Teams devices** > **Teams Rooms on Android** > select **Configuration profiles** > **Add** or **Edit** > **Device settings** > **Background** > select **Upload a custom background**.
+You can upload up to three images and specify which one goes to the main display, extended display, or touch console.
+You also have the option to reuse the main display image for the extended display.

+No matter how many screens your devices may have, the main display and extended display inputs are required, while the touch console input is optional:

+- When you push the configuration profile to a single screen device, only the main display image will show up.

+- When you have two front-of-room displays or when you connect a second display later, the extended display image will be shown.

+- If no image is uploaded for the touch console, a purple gradient default image will be displayed.

 > [!NOTE]
-> In a dual screen set up, the main display is where the room calendar is shown and is meant to be installed on the right side; the extended display is where the date/time and room information is shown and is meant to be placed on the left side.
+> In a dual screen set up, the main display is where the room calendar is shown and is meant to be installed on the right side; the extended display is where the date/time and room information is shown and is meant to be placed on the left side.### Supported resolutions

-When you enable custom backgrounds, you must provide custom backgrounds for all of your front-of-room displays.
-If you have two front-of-room displays, you need to provide a custom background for each display.
-Providing a custom background for your touch console is optional.
-Otherwise, if you enable custom backgrounds and don't provide custom backgrounds for all of your front-of-room displays, all displays, including the touch console, default to `No Theme`.

-> [!TIP]
-> If you've been using the `<CustomThemeImageUrl>` element to provide a single custom background image for your front-of-room displays, you can continue using it if it suits your needs.
-However, if you want to provide separate custom backgrounds for each front-of-room display, or replace your existing backgrounds with higher resolution images, or configure a custom background on your touch console, you need to use the elements provided in this section.
-> For more information about using `<CustomThemeImageUrl>`, see [Standard backgrounds](/microsoftteams/rooms/custom-backgrounds?tabs=Standard).

-### Supported resolutions

 #### Minimum resolutions

 Front-of-room displays and touch consoles have **minimum** supported custom background **resolutions**:
 - For front-of-room displays, the minimum supported resolution is 1920 x 1080.
-- For touch consoles, the minimum supported resolution is 1280 x 800.
+- For touch consoles, the minimum supported resolution is 1280 x 720.

-If the resolution of any custom background is below the minimum supported resolution for the display or console it's added to, all displays default to `No Theme`.

 #### Recommended resolutions

 The **recommended** custom background **resolution** for front-of-room displays and touch consoles depends on their aspect ratios.
 The following lists the aspect ratios supported by each display and the recommended custom background resolution for each:
 - Single and dual front-of-room displays (per display)
   - 16:9 displays – 1920 x 1080 for 1080p displays, 3840 x 2160 for 4K displays.
 Up to two 16:9 displays are supported.
-  - 21:9 displays – 2560 x 1080 for 1080p displays, 3840 x 1645 for 4K displays.
-Only one 21:9 display is supported.
 - Touch console displays
   - 16:9 displays – 1920 x 1080
   - 16:10 displays – 1280 x 800
-  - 3:2 displays – 1920 x 800
 - Touch board displays (4K displays)
   - 16:9 – 3840 x 2160
-  - 3:2 – 3840 x 2560

 If you're not sure what the aspect ratio of your display is, check your display's specifications.

 > [!IMPORTANT]